graysonkent/graysonkent.github.io/_posts/2017-08-11-create-package-dep-graphs-with-pactree.md

     <img src="../assets/images/bash.png" alt="Output of Bash dependencies"/>
 </p>

-This can be use on any package.
+This can be use on any package and several different output formats.
 Use the following to see all installed packages:

 ```bash
 $ pacman -Q